deeplearning4j/deeplearning4j/markovchainmontecarlo.md

 A system is a set of things connected together.
 You might say it's a set of states, where each state is a condition of the system.
 But what are states?

 * Cities on a map are states.
 A road trip strings them together in transitions.
 * Words in a language are states.
-A sentence strings them to together in word to word transitions.
+A sentence is a series of transitions.
 * Genes on a chromosome are states.
 * Web pages on the Internet are states.
 Links are the transitions.
 * Bank accounts are states.
 Transactions are the transitions.